CityofToronto/bdit_data-sources/volumes/ecocounter/readme.md

 #### `site_description` Naming Convention
 The following are guidelines to follow when naming Ecocounter sites:
 - Follow format: `Main Rd, description`
-  - description should follow the format `west of Spadina Ave`.
+  - description should follow the format `west of Spadina Ave`
+  - If sites are on opposite sides of the intersection: `Steeles Ave, at McCowan Rd`
-- If there are sites on both sides of the road, remove direction (ie. EB/WB) from site name.
+- If there are sites on both sides of the road, remove direction (ie. EB/WB) from site name and use the `flow_direction` field instead to indicate directionality of travel
 - Use abbreviated street suffixes
 - Lower cased directions
 - Use `(retired)` to indicate discontinuity
 - Removed York-U / area names
-- If applicable, specify MUP in brackets `(multi-use path)`
+- If amiguous, specify infrastructure type in brackets `(multi-use path)`, `(two-way cycle track)`

 When renaming sites already published to Open data, use the following scripts:
 - [sql updates](./updates/ecocounter_sites_rename.sql): update tables where site_description was inserted.